askendiet/HalfModal/README.md

-# HaldModal
+# HalfModal

-- A library for displaying viewController with HaldModal.
+- A library for displaying viewController with HalfModal.

 ## Demo